missystar/Went/Glossary-of-Terms.md

 [![Trangulation](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/raw/master/DOCUMENTATION/Triangulation.png)](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/glossary-of-terms)

 >However, there are many places where there are fewer cell towers available, such as in the fringes of the cities and out in the country.
 If you have fewer than three cell towers available, pinpointing a mobile device can become a lot less precise.
 In cities where there are a lot more vertical structures which can be barriers to cell phone broadcasting and receiving, there have to be many more cell towers distributed in order to have good service.
 In the countryside, there are relatively fewer cell towers and a phone's signal may be picked up only by a single one at much greater distance.
 Those areas where a phone is only getting picked up by a single tower, and if it's equipped with only omnidirectional antennae, the accuracy becomes even less.
-In rural areas, coverage of the cell tower can vary from about a quarter of a mile to several miles, depending upon how many obstacles could be blocking the tower's signal.
+In rural areas, coverage of the cell tower can vary from about a quarter of a mile to several miles, depending upon how many obstacles are blocking the tower's signal.

->How extensive is government monitoring?
+* How extensive is government monitoring?

 >No civilian is authorised to know.
 Some governments in the EU, such as the UK government, have laws and practices that allow the government to collect and use intelligence in legal cases without disclosing their sources or methods.
 Chapter 8 of the Crown Prosecution Service’s Disclosure Manual includes: “the ability of the law enforcement agencies to fight crime by the use of covert human intelligence sources, undercover operations, covert surveillance, etc” and “the protection of secret methods of detecting and fighting crime”.
 According estimates made by whistleblower William Binney, a former director of the US NSA’s World Geopolitical and Military Analysis Reporting Group), the US NSA alone has assembled 20 trillion “transactions” − phone calls, emails and other forms of data − just from Americans (April, 2012).
 Government agencies are not the only organisations interested in the personal data stored on, or transmitted through, your mobile phone.
 Self-styled cyber criminals are now jumping on the bandwagon to reap benefits previously enjoyed only by government and intelligence agencies.

->Target phone location performed by GSM interceptor with target location capabilities.
-The method of operation is based on two vehicles.
+* Target phone location performed by GSM Interceptor with target location capabilities

+>The method of operation is based on two vehicles.
 First vehicle with the interception system that forces the target phone to send continues signal transmission.
-The second vehicle is deployed with the interceptor and location components.
+The second vehicle is deployed with the Interceptor and location components.
 The direction to target is displayed as a compass pointer and the relative signal strength is shown as a bar graph and numerically.
-The audio tone increases in frequency as interceptor gets closer to the target giving a clear warning of a close encounter.
+The audio tone increases in frequency as Interceptor gets closer to the target giving a clear warning of a close encounter.

 [![Cell Phone Location](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/raw/master/DOCUMENTATION/Cell_Phone_Location.png)](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/glossary-of-terms)